basickarl/dockerfile-sensu/README.md

 To build this file you must build [sensu-server](#sensu-server) first as it uses it for building.

 ####sensu-server-client-c-disk-h-slack
-Has a `disk-usage` check script and [slack handler plugin](https://github.com/sensu-plugins/sensu-plugins-slack) installed, configured working with each other.
+Has a `disk-usage` check script and [slack handler plugin](https://github.com/sensu-plugins/sensu-plugins-slack) installed, configured and working with each other.
 Be sure to edit the `handler_config_slack.json` file!
 Also its `keepalive` is subscribed to the slack handler.

 To build this file you must build [sensu-server](#sensu-server) first as it uses it for building.